muvox-io/euphonium/docs/technical/adding-new-plugin.md

 end
 ```

-Alternatively, application layer plugins can recieve events by registering a
+Alternatively, application layer plugins can receive events by registering a
 callback manually with the euphonium core using:

 ```berry